namespacelabs/foundation/CONTRIBUTING.md

   This is intended to be the primary entry point for end users and is published to the package repositories (along withj GitHub releases and the S3 bucket).

+Before releasing a new `ns` version, please verify that `ns test --include_servers` passes in other repos (e.g. examples, internal).

 You can test a release by running:

 ```bash